b3008/executable_html_docs/source/index.html.md

-# Introduction
+<br><br>
 Welcome to the Ambulatory Assessment Components Reference!

 Ambulatory Assessment Components consist of two parts, executable HTML Components and Ambulatory Assessment Widget Components.

 Ambulatory Assessment Widget Components help the author construct interfaces for response items in questionnaires.

-## What is Ambulatory Assessment
+# Ambulatory Assessment

 Ambulatory Assessment is a general term that refers to a class of methods used in clinical psychology (and other fields), to collect data from a group of people (participants in the study).
 These methods share the following characteristics: